BinaryResearch/elf-symbol-search/README.md

 Use cases:

- - You've unpacked an archive containing eleventy squijillion ELF binaries and want to know which binaries import/export some symbol (e.g. `strcpy`)
+ - You've unpacked a firmware blob containing a large number of ELF binaries and want to know which binaries import/export some symbol (e.g. `strcpy`)
  - You want to know which shared object each import of a particular ELF binary comes from
+ - You want to know the set of shared objects required by each dynamically-linked ELF because you want to investigate library dependencies

 ## Examples